5 Productivity Tips That'll Make You Rethink Your Day

 If you don’t have these times of reflection built into your day, your life will eaten up by the many tasks competing for your attention.
 But, if you can take some time to really think through things, you can gain perspective and ensure you are making the absolute most of you and your team’s talents.

 Want to learn more?
-Watch David Allen’s course, Getting Things Done, for free.
+Watch David Allen's free course, Getting Things Done.